Świdnica: Medieval period

 The city's name was first recorded as Svidnica in 1070, when it was part of Piast-ruled Poland. Świdnica became a town in 1250, although no founding document has survived that would confirm this fact.
 The town belonged at the time to the Duchy of Wrocław, a province of Poland.
 By 1290, Świdnica had city walls and six gates, crafts and trade were blossoming.
 At the end of the 13th century, there were guilds of bakers, weavers, potters, shoemakers, furriers and tailors in Świdnica.
 The city was famous for its beer production.
 In the late 15th century, almost three hundred houses had the right to brew beer.
 In various cities of the region (Wrocław, Oleśnica, Brzeg) and Europe (Kraków, Toruń, Prague, Pisa) there were so-called "Świdnica Cellars" – restaurants serving beer from Świdnica.
 Wrocław's Piwnica Świdnicka exists to this day as the oldest restaurant in Poland and one of the oldest in Europe.
 There was also a mint in Świdnica.
 The Franciscans and Dominicans settled in the city in 1287 and 1291, respectively.

 In 1291–1392 Świdnica was the capital of the Piast-ruled Duchy of Świdnica and Jawor.
 The last Polish Piast duke was Bolko II of Świdnica, and after his death in 1368 the duchy was held by his wife until 1392; after her death it was incorporated into the Kingdom of Bohemia by Wenceslaus IV of Bohemia.
 By the end of the 14th century, Świdnica was already one of the largest cities in Silesia, with about 6,000 inhabitants.

 In 1429 the city successfully defended itself against a Hussite attack.
-From about 1469 to 1490 it was under the rule of the Kingdom of Hungary and after that it was part of Jagiellonian-ruled Bohemia.
 In the 15th century, several mills operated in the city.
 Large cattle and hop markets took place there.
 In 1493, the town is recorded by Hartmann Schedel in his Nuremberg Chronicle as Schwednitz.